rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 - laneOutId

 Referencing attributes are only used when initiating a request.
-When updating or cancelling the request, the request is identified by it's requestId, and no referencing attributes are allowed.
+When updating or cancelling the request, the request is identified by its requestId, and no referencing attributes are allowed.

 You initiate a priority request with type set to 'new'.
 You must provide a request id that uniquely identifies the request on the controller.
 It can be a randomly generated UUID